jamesnsjames/skills-communicate-using-markdown/README.md

   Link to docs.github.com for further explanations.
   Encourage users to open new tabs for steps!
 -->
+# hi baby
 ## Step 1: Add headers

-# _Welcome to "Communicate using Markdown"! :wave:_
+ _Welcome to "Communicate using Markdown"! :wave:_

 **What is _Markdown_?** Markdown is a [lightweight syntax](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for communicating on GitHub.
 You can format text to add a heading, lists, **bold**, _italics_, tables, and many other stylings.
 You can use Markdown in most places around GitHub: